 Directed biogas projects 30 kW and larger will be paid 50% of the technology incentive upon project completion and Post-Installation inspection.
 The remaining 50% of the technology incentive will be paid annually over five years.
 Annual kilowatt hour-based technology payments will be structured so that under the expected capacity factor, a project would receive the entire stream of performance payments in five years.
 Additionally, the renewable fuel adder will be paid annually over five years.
-Annual renewable fuel adder so that, under the expected fuel consumption, a project would receive the entire the expected fuel consumption, a project would receive the entire the expected fuel consumption.
+Annual renewable fuel adder payments will be structured so that, under the expected fuel consumption, a project would receive the entire renewable fuel adder for which it was approved.